miku/dvmweb/docs/README.md

-While the [GIF spec](https://www.w3.org/Graphics/GIF/spec-gif89a.txt) allows for delays to be specified, it turned out, that browsers are free to interpret the delays, or to set a minimum delay between frames arbitrarily.
+While the [GIF spec](https://www.w3.org/Graphics/GIF/spec-gif89a.txt) allows for delays to be specified, it turned out, that browsers are free to interpret these values, or to set a minimum delay between frames at will.
 To put it mildly, this is not too practical.
-In order to simulate various delays, we create frames at a constant rate, but repeat a single frame more often to simulate delay.
+In order to simulate various delays, we create frames at a constant rate, but repeat a single frame multiple times to simulate delay.

 Putting this all together, we can create a bandit sequence of delays for each